hashicorp/consul/website/source/docs/platform/k8s/run.html.md

 and ACLs, this is safe.

-Some people prefer to run **Consul agent per pod** architectures, since this makes it easy to register the pod as a service easily.
+Some people prefer to run **Consul agent per pod** architectures, since this makes it easy to register the pod as a service.
 However, this turns a pod into a "node" in Consul and also causes an explosion of resource usage since every pod needs a Consul agent.
 We recommend instead running an agent (in a dedicated pod) per node, via the DaemonSet.
 This maintains the